3 ways to optimize any Windows Autopilot scenario

 If you want to know more about adding a Desired State Configuration (DSC) package to you Windows Autopilot deployment, or any other deployment, please see the How to apply a Windows Desired State Configuration package post.

-Disable the Account Setup phase of the Windows Autopilot Enrollment Status Page (ESP).
+Disable the Account Setup phase of the Windows Enrollment Status Page (ESP).

-This is all great, so why do I want to disable the Account Setup phase?
+This is all great, so why do I recommend to disable the Account Setup phase?

-Even though no user configuration profiles, or user assigned applications are applied, the Account Setup phase, is often taking time to complete.
+Even though no user configuration profiles, or user assigned applications are applied, the Account Setup phase often takes time to complete.
 However, in most cases, user configuration profiles, and user assigned applications will be used (and it is not wrong), and this is where it gets a bit tricky.
-When the Windows Autopilot enrollment fails, 8 of 10 enrollments is failing in the Account Setup phase.
+When the Windows Autopilot enrollment fails, 9 of 10 enrollments are failing in the Account Setup phase.

 Disabling the ESP Account Setup phase is currently achieved using a Microsoft Intune custom configuration profile with just one OMA-URI setting.